-People ask me… “How do you get so much traffic to your websites… so easily?”
+People ask me… “How do I get so much traffic to my websites… so easily?”

 It’s really quite straight forward.
-Create the best content possible and then deliver it in the correct way.
+Create the best content possible.
+That’s what people want.

 Out of my 50 top articles, 35 start with a number.
 When I write, I write in a way, I would like to read.
 Being dyslexic, I like to summarize things, make it easy on myself to consume information.
 That’s why I think I do such a good job with lists.

 - 20 Health Experts To Follow on Facebook

 - 10 Reasons Why It Rocks To Be a Young Entrepreneur